nevermined-io/react-components/providers/README.md

 # Getting started

 The Catalog exposes a package facilitating the interaction with Web3 providers like Metamask.

-**Note**: Currently `Catalog providers` only support Metamask but more providers will be supported soon.
+You can see more about in the [documentation](https://docs.nevermined.io/docs/catalog/intro)

+## Providers supported

+* Metamask
+* WalletConnect
+* Coinbase Wallet

 ## Pre-requisites